MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-with-apikey.md

 ```

 Navigate to the edit page of our api key, and jump to the `Metadata and tags` section.
 In this section, add `otoroshi` in `Tags` array, then save the api key.
-Call once again your call and you will normally get a successful response of our downstream service.
+Call once again your call and you will normally get a successful response of our backend service.

 In this example, we have restricted our service to be callable only with keys that have `otoroshi` as a tag.